3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/Antsdr-fw-patch.md

  reboot
    ```

-After restarting, use the command to detect whether the variable in the flash has been written.
-If the write is successful, then the 2r2t mode can be used.
+After restarting, use the command to check whether the variable has been successfully written to flash.
+If the write was successful, 2R2T mode can then be used.

-Of course, thers is another way to configure the 2r2t mode, and use the command to write to the flash under uboot, such as
+Alternatively, you can configure 2R2T mode directly via U-Boot by using the following commands:

 ```sh
  setenv attr_name compatible